 Our department achieves high standards of education, research and patient care, all with the goal of bringing physiology and biophysics to a new level.

-The Physiology and Biophysics Department offers extensive educational programs in Physiology and Biophysics at the undergraduate, graduate, and postdoctoral levels.
-The innovative Undergraduate Program permits honors students and students majoring in Biology to complete an area of specialization within the Department and offers several courses in Physiology and Biophysics open to all undergraduates.
+We offer extensive educational programs in physiology and biophysics at the undergraduate, graduate, and postdoctoral levels.
+Our innovative undergraduate program permits honors students and students majoring in biology to complete an area of specialization within the department and offers several courses in physiology and biophysics open to all undergraduates.

 The Department of Physiology and Biophysics is committed to promoting an open and welcoming environment where the value of diversity amongst its members is recognized as imperative for continued academic excellence.
 We aim to create an inclusive community of students, faculty, and staff that embraces, but is not limited to, diversity in race, ethnicity, nationality or place of origin, gender, sexual orientation, gender identity, age, religion, language, abilities/disabilities, socioeconomic status, and veteran status.
 We will continue to make every effort in maintaining a supportive milieu in which differences are encouraged and respected.